-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comm ents not accepted and reasons URL (If applicable) 1 Community Meetings Minorities Non-English Speaking: Spanish Non- Targeted/ Broad Community A total of 23 residents, community stakeholders, and staff attended the Application Workshop on January 20, 2021.
-Comments are summarized in Appendix A All comments were accepted 4 Public Meeting Non- Targeted/ Broad Community The City conducted one before the Housing and Land Use Committee on April 20, 2021.
-Comments are summarized in Appendix A N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comm ents not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Non-English Speaking: Spanish Non- Targeted/ Broad Community 30-day public comment period (April 10 - May 11, 2021).
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comm ents not accepted and reasons URL (If applicable) 1 Community Meetings Minorities Non-English Speaking: Spanish Non- Targeted/ Broad Community A total of 17 residents, businesses, community stakeholders, and staff attended the Application Workshop on February 3, 2022.
+Comments are summarized in Appendix A All comments were accepted 2 Public Meeting Non- Targeted/ Broad Community The City conducted one additional public meeting through the Housing and Land Use Committee on June 7, 2022.
+Comments are summarized in Appendix A N/A 3 Newspaper Ad Minorities Non-English Speaking: Spanish Non- Targeted/ Broad Community 30-day public comment period (June 4 - July 5, 2022).
 Notices were published in two newspapers: El Sol and The Salinas Californian.
 Notices were published in English and Spanish.
-N/A 6 Public Hearing Non- Targeted/ Broad Community On May 11, 2021, a public hearing will be conducted before the City Council to adopt the FY 2021- 2022 Action Plan.
+N/A 4 Public Hearing Non- Targeted/ Broad Community On June 21, 2022, a public hearing was conducted before the City Council to adopt the FY 2022- 2023 Action Plan.
 N/A